High School Faculty

 The reason I love working at AISK is that we understand that music education and the rich musical culture of Jamaica can play an exciting role in that!
 I aim to design opportunities for our students to grow as human beings, develop musical skills, and become confident and creative members of a colorful society.

-Visual Arts: Michaela Marusak
+Visual Arts: Laura Berry

 College Counselling